 Ingredients:

-2 pieces of ampalaya, washed, cut and thinly sliced
+2 pieces of ampalaya, washed, cut and thinly sliced2 tbsp iodized salt

 3 pieces eggs, beaten